Mtanash/stock-api/README.md

 - each stock contains items.
 - each item can have many date fields.
 - each date field consist of a date object representing the date of the item (month and year) and the quantity related to that date
+- edit each item and each date inside items.

 ### Technologies and languages